shakacode/bootstrap-loader/README.md

 Successor to [bootstrap-sass-loader](https://github.com/shakacode/bootstrap-sass-loader).
 Load Bootstrap styles and scripts in your Webpack bundle.
 This loader uses SASS to process CSS styles.
 Bootstrap 3 & 4 are supported.

-**NOTE:** [Bootstrap 4](http://v4-alpha.getbootstrap.com/), [twbs/bootstrap](https://github.com/twbs/bootstrap) is currently in alpha right now.
+**NOTE:** [Bootstrap 4](https://getbootstrap.com/), [twbs/bootstrap](https://github.com/twbs/bootstrap) is currently in beta right now.
 Bootstrap 4 definitely worked when we first released this package.
 The parent company of this product, [ShakaCode](http://www.shakacode.com) had originally planned to use it for our upcoming commercial product, but we decided that Bootstrap 4 was changing too fast for a production product.
 Thus, we're still using Bootstrap 3, and we're not actively developing with Bootstrap 4.
 Consequently, for Bootstrap 4 issues, we need one of:

 1. Community support to help us with Bootstrap 4 issues and pull requests.
 2. We'd be thrilled to have another maintainer join us to help with Bootstrap 4 issues.
-3. We'd also be thrilled if any companies are open to sponsoring the development of features and issues regarding Bootstrap 4.
+3. We'd also be thrilled if any companies are open to sponsoring the development of features and issues regarding Bootstrap

 That being said, Bootstrap 4 probably works just fine!
-You must use `4.0.0-alpha.6` or greater.
+You must use `4.0.0-beta` or greater.

 ## NEWS
-???: Released 2.1.0.
-This release supports Bootstrap 4.0.0-alpha.6 instead of 4.0.0-alpha.4.
+2017-08-17: Released 2.2.0.
+This release supports Bootstrap 4.0.0-beta instead of 4.0.0-alpha.6.

-2017-03-15: Released 2.0.0.
-All examples in /examples are updated for Webpack v2 and yarn.
-We're not supporting beta versions of Webpack.
-Some older releases did support it.
-So if you upgrade, you have to update for the new 2.2.x+ version of Webpack.

-2016-10-30: Released 1.3.0.
-Supports multiple config files in one build.

-2016-10-02: Released 2.0.0-beta.12.
-Supports isomorphic-style-loader and disabling SASS source map and/or resolve-url-loader injection!

-2016-09-10: Released 2.0.0-beta.11 with support for Bootstrap 4, alpha 4!

 ## Table of Contents